QuentinRa/blog.quentinra.dev/maths/r/syntax/types/table.md

 ## More complex tables

-If you are calling table like this, while providing a qualitative variable (the unique values) and a quantitative variable (the values)
+If you are calling a table like the code above, so while providing a qualitative variable (the unique values), and a quantitative variable (the values)

 ```r
 table(ech$qual, ech$quant)